home-assistant/addons/deconz/README.md

-# Hass.io Core Add-on: deCONZ
+# Home Assistant Add-on: deCONZ

 Control a Zigbee network using ConBee or RaspBee hardware by Dresden Elektronik.